albertkawmi/albertkawmi.github.io/_posts/2014-01-20-css-forms-reset.md

     - design
 ---

-[Meyer's famous CSS reset][1] is a great starting point, but it doesn't do much for forms.
-I found this gem buried in a forum thread on CSS Tricks and found it pretty useful.
+[Meyer's famous CSS reset][1] is an excellent starting point, but it doesn't do much for forms.
+I found this snippet buried in a forum thread on CSS Tricks and found it pretty useful.

 I'm reposting it here because the original has messy spacing and some redundant selectors, so I've cleaned it up: